Jason Allen 23/12/22

 Well Phil Howard, the rebel he is, decided that he was going to make fresh pasta.

 His mail-order concept was named Otto – that’s Italian for ‘eight’ – in honour of the fact that it’s A) Italian and B) has eight menu items, and apparently it delivered in more ways than one.
-So, now that everyone’s started sitting down in actual restaurants once again, he’s decided to create an actual restaurant that you can sit down in.
+And, now that everyone’s started sitting down in actual restaurants once again, he decided to create an actual restaurant that you can sit down in.

 Only problem?
 There already IS a business called Otto.
 So, Phil Howard decided to clear up any confusion by calling his restaurant Notto.
 Which is notto bad idea, to be fair.